Egypt • UNESCO World Heritage Site

 Step Pyramid of Djoser (Saqqara)

 Experience humanity's first monumental stone building, constructed c.
 2670 BCE for Pharaoh Djoser by architect Imhotep.
-This revolutionary structure rises 62 metres through six distinctive steps, marking the pivotal transition from mud-brick mastabas to stone construction.
-The vast complex—covering 15 hectares within limestone enclosure walls—includes ceremonial courtyards, chapels, and dummy buildings demonstrating architectural experimentation.
-Underground chambers feature stunning blue faience tiles, the world's oldest known wall decorations.
-Visiting Saqqara first provides essential context for understanding pyramid evolution, revealing how Imhotep's innovation established principles guiding all subsequent construction.
-The site's tranquillity allows contemplative appreciation of this groundbreaking achievement launching Egypt's pyramid age.
+This revolutionary structure rises 62 meters through six distinctive steps, marking the transition from mud-brick to stone construction.
+The vast complex covering 15 hectares includes ceremonial courtyards, chapels, and dummy buildings demonstrating architectural experimentation.
+Underground chambers feature stunning blue faience tiles, the world's oldest wall decorations.
+Visiting Saqqara first provides essential context for understanding pyramid evolution, revealing how Imhotep's innovation established principles guiding subsequent construction.
+Pro tip: Arrive at Saqqara opening time (08:00) to explore the Step Pyramid complex before tour groups arrive around 10:00.

 Must-See